Lillian Ngoyi: Turning point in career

-Lilian Ngoyi was also a transnational figure who recognised the potential influence that international support could have on the struggle against apartheid and the emancipation of black women.
+Lillian Ngoyi was also a transnational figure who recognised the potential influence that international support could have on the struggle against apartheid and the emancipation of black women.
 With this in mind she had, in 1955, embarked on an illegal journey to Lausanne, Switzerland, in order to participate in the World Congress of Mothers held by the Women's International Democratic Federation (WIDF).
 Accompanied by her fellow activist Dora Tamana, and as an official delegate of FEDSAW, she embarked on a journey that would see an attempt to stow away on a boat leaving Cape Town under "white names", defy (with the help of a sympathetic pilot) segregated seating on a plane bound for London and gain entry to Britain under the pretext of completing her course in Bible studies.
 She would visit England, Germany, Switzerland, Romania, China and Russia, meeting women leaders often engaged in left-wing politics, before arriving back in South Africa a wanted woman.

 Ngoyi would periodically lead ANC rallies against passes and on larger protests of issues in Pretoria.
 Ngoyi would continue to unite women, leading the third FSW conference in 1961, telling the women that "Freedom does not come walking towards you - it must be won.
 As women we must go on playing our part."
+Ngoyi was schooled in the history of the women's fight for free movement in their countries.
+In leading the 1956 women's march, this lead her to draw more women from all areas and walks of life, including leaders with educated backgrounds; who could take on organizational responsibilities and support the mass number of economically deprived women through out South Africa and beyond.